Contents

 3. Construction of the Layout

 4.1.
-Configuration of Turnout Modules: First Steps
+Configuration of the Turnout Modules: Getting Started

 4.2.
-Configuration of Turnout Modules: Connecting Turnouts
+Configuration of turnout modules: Connecting the turnout

 5. Create Track Plan

-6. Starterkit with Modules Installed in Locomotives and Turnouts
+6. Starterkit with modules installed in locomotives and turnouts

 6.1.
 First Commissioning of the Layout